COVID in Germany: Bavaria cancels Christmas markets | DW | 19.11.2021

 For sports and cultural events, the number of spectators will be limited to 25% of the venue's total capacity.
 In addition, the "2G+" rule will apply — meaning even the vaccinated and recovered people will be required to produce an additional negative COVID test result.

-Even though retail stores will not be closed, there will be a limit on the number of customers allowed inside: one customer per 10 square meters.
+Even though retail stores will not be closed, there will be a limit on the number of customers allowed inside: one customer per 10 square meters (108 square feet).

 The state legislature is expected to approve the new measures on Tuesday and they will likely be in effect until December 15.